 The email inbox of most recipients will always be flooded with mail and newsletters.
 It is important to design an email newsletter template which will not be mistaken for spam.

-HTML newsletter design from Flying Cow Design is not only interesting but is also visually appealing across devices.
+Your HTML newsletter design should not only be interesting to read and informative but should also be visually appealing.
 A newsletter that looks amateurish or contains error messages will quickly be deleted or sent to spam.

 People are more likely to read your newsletter if it has a professional look.
 Although there are many pre-designed newsletter templates available, there is nothing like a custom designed HTML newsletter.
-If you want to gain a strong following of readers, your HTML newsletter design must be top-notch.
+If you want to gain a strong following of readers, your HTML newsletter design has to be top-notch.
 Flying Cow Design has a talented graphic design team skilled in design and coding to create a newsletter design that will set you apart from others in your industry.
-Flying Cow Design, is a web design and branding services firm and we create attractive HTML newsletter designs for our clients.
+Flying Cow Design, is a web design and Branding Services Firm and we create attractive HTML newsletter designs for our clients.